DeannaGelbart/SugarStellar/README.md

+- If i put this on Github again make sure not to upload Library/Paroxe, it's a paid plugin - which i'm not even using

  Presenting the first ever emulator for SugarStellar, an action / romance arcade game from 1981!

 OK, I'll level with you: it's not an emulator and the game did not actually exist in 1981.